jeffsonyu/VTacO/README.md

     │   │   │── mesh_obj
     │   │   │── depth_origin.txt
 ``` -->
-We will soon release the dataset!
+We will soon release the dataset and VT-Sim!

 ## Training
 To train the Depth Estimator $U_I(\cdot)$ and the sensor pose estimator, we provide a config file `configs/tactile/tactile_test.yaml`, you can run the following command to train from scratch: